-Click on the 'View' menu and you will see various options for viewing the bases or amino acids of the feature you have selected, in two formats i.e. EMBL (view -> selection) or fasta (view -> bases or view -> amino acids).
+Click on the 'View' menu and you will see various options for viewing the bases or amino acids of the feature you have selected, in two formats i.e. EMBL or fasta.
 This can be very useful when using other programs that are not integrated into Artemis e.g. those available on the Web that require you to cut and paste sequence into them.